superseriousbusiness/gotosocial/docs/configuration/index.md

     If you need to use an environment variable to set a configuration option that accepts an array, provide each value in a comma-separated list.

     For example, `instance-languages` may be set in the config.yaml file as an array like so: `["nl", "de", "fr", "en"]`.
-To set the same values as an environment variable, use: `GTS_INSTANCE_LANGUAGES="nl,de,fr,en"`
+To set the same values as an environment variable, use: `GTS_INSTANCE_LANGUAGES: "nl,de,fr,en"`

 ### Command Line Flags